 During the fieldwork, it was found that two well shafts on the interspace between the Management Faculty and Tarbiat Modarres University are still exploitable, but water is illegally extracted using pumps.
-As a result, the level of water has increased up to 5 meters in these shafts.
-The level of the tunnel in this part of the qanat route is 10 meters under the ground surface.
-Due to the unusual accumulation of water, this problem puts the tunnel under such pressure that can cause the destruction of the well shafts and the tunnel.
-The excessive water extraction with the construction of deep wells has also decreased the amount of water discharge at mazhar to zero.
+While the depth of the well shaft in this part of the qanat route is 10 meters, the level of water has increased up to 5 meters.
+As a result, this unusual accumulation of water puts the tunnel under such pressure that can cause the destruction of the well shafts and the tunnel.
+The excessive water extraction with the construction of deep wells has also decreased the amount of water discharge at Mazhar to zero.
 The amount of water discharge of Tehran University Qanat, according to the report of Tehran Regional Water Company and the observation of the authors, is as follows.
 [Diagram 3]

 Diagram 3.
-The amount of water discharge at the mazhar of Tehran University Qanat, 1970-2016 (Data source: Authors' observation and [7])
+The amount of water discharge at the Mazhar of Tehran University Qanat, 1970-2016 (Data source: Authors' observation and [8])

-Lack of an appropriate management and monitoring system, lack of dredging during the recent years, chemical contamination of the qanat water, and wastage of the qanat water are among other important problems of Tehran University Qanat.
+Lack of dredging in recent years, chemical contamination and wastage of the qanat water are among other important issues that Tehran University Qanat is suffering from.

-Bearing this situation in mind and considering the similar cases, three risk scenarios can be developed for the purpose of the problem analysis and finally reducing the damages on the qanat.
+Bearing these problems in mind and considering the similar cases, for the purpose of the impact analysis and reducing the damages to the qanat, three risk scenarios are developed.